 Anthony has been a leading voice in the debate surrounding the UK’s withdrawal from the EU, strongly advocating the protection of rights for EEA citizens living in the UK.

 The AIRE Centre (Advice on Individual Rights in Europe) is a London based charity providing free legal advice on European human rights law and EU law.
-Their mission is promote awareness of European law and assist marginalised individuals to assert those rights.
+The AIRE Centre and Here for Good are partners in our EUSS advice service.